Roman Quaedvlieg

-Roman Alexander Quaedvlieg (born 8 January 1965) is a Canadian-born Australian former public servant and police officer who was the Commissioner of the Australian Border Force (ABF) from 1 July 2015 until May 2017 when he was put on paid leave while an investigation took place.
-He was dismissed from the position in March 2018 after an investigation found that he had failed to comply with disclosure requirements regarding a relationship with a woman.
+Roman Alexander Quaedvlieg (born 8 January 1965) is a Canadian-born Australian former public servant and police officer who was the Commissioner of the Australian Border Force until he was terminated.

-Previously he served as a police officer in Queensland, then with the Australian Federal Police.
-He then joined the Australian Customs and Border Protection Service (ACBPS) as deputy chief executive officer, later becoming its chief executive officer.
-When the ACBPS was merged into the new Australian Border Force, he became its inaugural commissioner and Comptroller-General of Customs.
+He was also a police officer in Queensland, then with the Australian Federal Police.
+He then joined the Australian Customs and Border Protection Service.

 Education

 Quaedvlieg was educated at Redcliffe State High School.
 Quaedvlieg has a Bachelor of Justice from the Queensland University of Technology, and a Master of Business Administration from the Melbourne Business School (MBS) of the University of Melbourne, Victoria, Australia.

 Career

 A career police officer, Quaedvlieg served as a sworn member of the Queensland Police Service for 15 years, where he performed duties in a range of positions investigating and managing serious and organised criminal activity.
 From 2000 to 2002 he was an executive with Ansett Australia.